Internet bot

-An Internet bot, web robot, robot or simply bot, is a software application that runs automated tasks (scripts) over the Internet, usually with the intent to imitate human activity on the Internet, such as messaging, on a large scale.
+An Internet bot (also called a web robot or robot), or simply bot, is a software application that runs automated tasks (scripts) on the Internet, usually with the intent to imitate human activity, such as messaging, on a large scale.
 An Internet bot plays the client role in a client–server model whereas the server role is usually played by web servers.
-Internet bots are able to perform tasks, that are simple and repetitive, much faster than a person could ever do.
+Internet bots are able to perform simple and repetitive tasks much faster than a person could ever do.
 The most extensive use of bots is for web crawling, in which an automated script fetches, analyzes and files information from web servers.
 More than half of all web traffic is generated by bots.

 Efforts by web servers to restrict bots vary.
 Some servers have a robots.txt file that contains the rules governing bot behavior on that server.
-Any bot that does not follow the rules could, in theory, be denied access to or removed from the affected website.
+Any bot that does not follow the rules could, in theory, be denied access to or be removed from the affected website.
 If the posted text file has no associated program/software/app, then adhering to the rules is entirely voluntary.
 There would be no way to enforce the rules or to ensure that a bot's creator or implementer reads or acknowledges the robots.txt file.
-Some bots are "good" – e.g. search engine spiders – while others are used to launch malicious attacks on, for example, political campaigns.
+Some bots are "good", e.g. search engine spiders, while others are used to launch malicious attacks on political campaigns, for example.

 IM and IRC

 Some bots communicate with users of Internet-based services, via instant messaging (IM), Internet Relay Chat (IRC), or other web interfaces such as Facebook bots and Twitter bots.
 These chatbots may allow people to ask questions in plain English and then formulate a response.
-Such bots can often handle reporting weather, zip code information, sports scores, currency or other unit conversions, etc. Others are used for entertainment, such as SmarterChild on AOL Instant Messenger and MSN Messenger.
+Such bots can often handle reporting weather, postal code information, sports scores, currency or other unit conversions, etc. Others are used for entertainment, such as SmarterChild on AOL Instant Messenger and MSN Messenger.

 Additional roles of an IRC bot may be to listen on a conversation channel, and to comment on certain phrases uttered by the participants (based on pattern matching).
 This is sometimes used as a help service for new users or to censor profanity.